 Example 2: There were several barriers identified by the pharmacists to Informed Shared Decision Making (ISDM).
 One major barrier was perceived lack of collaboration between pharmacists and physicians.
 Some of the pharmacists said that they were often reluctant to intervene because physicians were not receptive to their interventions.
 The current literature agrees with this point of view, suggesting that most pharmacist-physician relationships in the community setting are not at a stage to allow seamless interdisciplinary collaboration.
 However, it was surprising to find such a large number of pharmacists from the hospital category also express lack of teamwork as a barrier.

 Example 3: The fitted equation for log τon using Model 1 was y=1.34+0.29*Cluster size≥7.
-Particle clusters with seven or more particles had a larger log τon (1.63 log seconds than clusters with less than seven particles (1.34 log seconds) although this difference was not significant.(p-value =.107).
+Particle clusters with seven or more particles had a larger log τon (1.63 log seconds than clusters with less than seven particles (1.34 log seconds) although this difference was not significant(p-value =.107).
 After transforming the log τon estimates back to the original scale, it was seen that, for clusters within the study, those with less than seven particles had, on average, a τon of 3.82 seconds compared to 5.08 seconds for particle clusters of at least seven clusters.
 The observed τon for the seven and greater particle clusters was 33.2% higher than for smaller clusters (95% CI: 7.2%, 91.1%).

 Example 4: As shown in our analysis, machine learned models show promising results in detection of aforementioned diseases in patients.
 A possible real-world applicability of such a model can be in the form of a web-based tool, where a survey questionnaire can be used to assess the disease risk of participants.
 Based on the score, the participants can opt to conduct a more through check-up with a doctor.
 As a part of our future efforts, we also plan to explore the effectiveness of variables in electronic health records towards development of more accurate models.